thomas-um-grant/ms-project/reports/background-report/report_outline.md

 #### Future works
 - New benchmarks for multimodal and graph-based RAG
-- Better metrics for cross-modal and multi-hop evaluation **`(How to measure cross-modal retrieval for instance -> What we discussed)`**
+- Better metrics for cross-modal and multi-hop evaluation
 - Further automation for dataset generation and annotation

-# Methodology
-## Modular RAG pipeline to validate existing approach
+## Our approach
-- Build baseline pipelines (vanilla RAG, graph RAG, multimodal RAG)
-- Modular design for easy swapping of components

-## Combining an enhanced RAG framework
-- Integrate best practices from literature
-- Experiment with hybrid approaches

-## Generating and Evaluation dataset
-- Propose new dataset creation methods
-- Benchmark on existing and new datasets
+- What is lacking in the current dataset generation approaches
+- How we will address the challenges in our new approach

+## Metrics
+- Factuality, relevance, comprehensiveness, diversity, logicality, coherence
+- Retrieval accuracy, answer correctness, multi-hop reasoning

 # Project Plan
 - 1 - Evaluation dataset generation framework
 - 2 - Implementation of RAG pipeline to assess benchmark
 - 3 - Experimentation of Novel multimodal graph RAG framework

-**`I'll present this as a GANTT Chart, should there also be text to support the chart?`**
+- GANTT chart